Publications & Research Projects

 Partisan Gerrymandering

-• Pennsylvania Legislative Reapportionment Commission (2022): "Partisan Fairness of the Pennsylvania Legislative Reapportionment Commission’s Proposed State House Districting Plan"
+Pennsylvania state legislative plan (2021-22): Pennsylvania Legislative Reapportionment Commission: "Partisan Fairness of the Pennsylvania Legislative Reapportionment Commission’s Proposed State House Districting Plan"

-• LWVMI et al v ICRC (2022): "An Evaluation of the Partisan Fairness of the Michigan Independent Citizens Redistricting Commission’s State House Districting Plan"
+Michigan state legislative plan (2021-22): LWVMI et al v ICRC: "An Evaluation of the Partisan Fairness of the Michigan Independent Citizens Redistricting Commission’s State House Districting Plan"

-• League of Women Voters vs. Kent County Apportionment Commission (2021): "An Evaluation of the Partisan Bias in Kent County, Michigan’s Enacted Board of Commissioners Districting Plan"
+Kent County, MI (2021) League of Women Voters vs. Kent County Apportionment Commission: "An Evaluation of the Partisan Bias in Kent County, Michigan’s Enacted Board of Commissioners Districting Plan"

-• League of Women Voters of Michigan v.
-Benson (2018-2019): "An Evaluation of the Partisan Bias in Michigan’s 2011 Districting Plan and its Effects on Representation in Congress and State Government"
+Michigan congressional and state legislative plans (2018-2019): League of Women Voters of Michigan v.
+Benson: "An Evaluation of the Partisan Bias in Michigan’s 2011 Districting Plan and its Effects on Representation in Congress and State Government"

 Media coverage in Detroit News, Michigan Live, Bridge Michigan

-• Ohio A. Philip Randolph Inst. v.
-Householder (2018-2019): "An Evaluation of the Partisan Bias in Ohio’s 2011 Congressional Districting Plan and its Effects on Representation in Congress"
+Ohio congressional plan (2018-2019): Ohio A. Philip Randolph Inst. v.
+Householder: "An Evaluation of the Partisan Bias in Ohio’s 2011 Congressional Districting Plan and its Effects on Representation in Congress"

 Media coverage in NY Times

-• League of Women Voters v.
-Pennsylvania General Assembly (2017-2018): "An Evaluation of the Partisan Bias in Pennsylvania’s Congressional District Plan and its Effects on Representation in Congress"
+Pennsylvania congressional plan (2017-2018): League of Women Voters v.
+Pennsylvania General Assembly: "An Evaluation of the Partisan Bias in Pennsylvania’s Congressional District Plan and its Effects on Representation in Congress"

 Expert Report | Media coverage in Wired